 Alta in Greenbrier County, West Virginia — The American South (Appalachia)

 Credits.
-This page was last revised on April 20, 2018.
+This page was last revised on June 16, 2016.
 This page originally submitted on May 30, 2012, by Forest McDermott of Masontown, Pennsylvania.
-This page has been viewed 842 times since then and 66 times this year.
-Photos: 1, 2. submitted on May 30, 2012, by Forest McDermott of Masontown, Pennsylvania.
-3. submitted on April 17, 2018, by Roger Miller of Pulaski, Virginia.
-4. submitted on May 30, 2012, by Forest McDermott of Masontown, Pennsylvania. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 789 times since then and 5 times this year.
+Photos: 1, 2. submitted on May 30, 2012, by Forest McDermott of Masontown, Pennsylvania. • Bill Pfingsten was the editor who published this page.